STEM

 We are ardent that every child in every year should recognise their potential in mathematics.
 As such, we have introduced a number of different schemes which give every child an opportunity to be proud of what they can achieve in maths.

-Busy Ants Maths Scheme of Work
+Busy Ant Maths Scheme of Work

-We use the Collins Busy Ants scheme of work; this is a mathematical scheme designed specifically to develop fundamental numerical skills through whole-class teaching, paired and individual activities, and assessment.
-The Busy Ants scheme allows teachers to deliver bespoke, low threshold, high ceiling activities that enable the children to maximise their mathematical potential.
+We use the Collins Busy Ant scheme of work; this is a mathematical scheme designed specifically to develop fundamental numerical skills through whole-class teaching, paired and individual activities, and assessment.
+The Busy Ant scheme allows teachers to deliver bespoke, low threshold, high ceiling activities that enable the children to maximise their mathematical potential.
 The scheme provides three different levels of challenge, ensuring that there are opportunities for mathematicians of all abilities to access their highest challenge.

 White Rose Hub